 Be aware that Scrum will not work for you if your project has fixed product specifications or when you need a unified solution to many issues.
 For example, it will not help if you lack product vision, good technical practices, or there is a conflict in the team.

-Kanban is a system aimed to visualize your workflow.
+Kanban is a system aimed at visualizing your workflow.
 The Kanban boards are used to track the current status of each task.
 Each software development phase gets its column.

 In the same way, each task takes a separate card on the board.
 These cards are moved from column to column until the task is completed.